 After the White House lost its effort to ask for a stay of the District Court's ruling, it appealed to the D.C.
-Circuit Court of Appeals, which, in a per curiam opinion on October 6, 2008, granted the administration the temporary delay it requested while the appeal from the District Court is pending.
+Circuit Court of Appeals, which, in a per curiam opinion on October 6, 2008, granted the administration the temporary delay it requested while the appeal from the District Court was pending.
 The appeals court recognized that "The present dispute is of potentially great significance for the balance of power between the Legislative and Executive Branches.
 But the Committee recognizes that, even if expedited, this controversy will not be fully and finally resolved by the Judicial Branch - including resolution by a panel and possible rehearing by this court en banc and by the Supreme Court - before the 110th Congress ends on January 3, 2009."
-Once the 110th House ceases to exist, the subpoenas will expire, and the case could become moot, but if not, "this course has the additional benefit of permitting the new President and the new House an opportunity to express their views on the merits of the lawsuit" (Committee on the Judiciary of the U.S. House of Representatives v.
-Miers et al. [No. 08-5357, 10/6/08]).
+Once the 110th House ceased to exist, the subpoenas expired, and the case became moot.

-The continuation of this case into the new administration has prompted scholars to consider novel questions that it could raise.
+The potential continuation of this case into the next administration prompted scholars to consider novel questions that it could raise.
 For example, could a former president still claim executive privilege on behalf of former aides?
 And if he did, wouldn't it be up to the incumbent president to decide whether such claims are in the best interest of the institution of the presidency (Froomkin, 8/1/08)?
 Judge Bates noted in his opinion that "A former President may still assert executive privilege, but the claim necessarily has less force, particularly when the sitting President does not support the claim of privilege" (Committee on the Judiciary of the U.S. House of Representatives v.
 Miers et al. [No. 2008-0864, 7/31/08).

-One additional development of note here is Attorney General Mukasey's September 30, 2008 appointment of a special prosecutor, Nora Dannehy.
-She will investigate the firing of the U.S. attorneys to determine if there was White House involvement, if the firings were politically motivated, and if there is sufficient evidence to bring criminal charges against those responsible for the decisions to dismiss the attorneys.
+One additional development of note here was Attorney General Mukasey's September 30, 2008 appointment of a special prosecutor, Nora Dannehy, to investigate the firing of the

+U.S. attorneys to determine if there was White House involvement, if the firings were politically motivated, and if there is sufficient evidence to bring criminal charges against those responsible for the decisions to dismiss the attorneys.
 Mukasey agreed to appoint a prosecutor on the recommendation of an internal Justice Department report that cited frustration in its own inquiry because two key witnesses, Miers and Rove, were uncooperative.
-The prosecutor will have subpoena power which the internal department probe did not.
-Within days of the prosecutor's appointment, the Department of Justice issued a statement that the White House would cooperate fully with the prosecutor (The BLT, 10/1/08).3
+The prosecutor had subpoena power which the internal department probe did not.
+Within days of the prosecutor's appointment, the Department of Justice issued a statement that the White House would cooperate fully with the prosecutor (The BLT, 10/1/08).
+14 This episode ended with the submission of Dannehy's report to Attorney General Eric Holder in July 2010, concluding that there was "insufficient evidence" to file charges against any former Bush administration official for the firing of the U.S attorneys.
+(Leopold 2010)